State Botanical Garden of Georgia: trail running & hiking near Athens

 Although The State Botanical Garden of Georgia is a UGA-operated facility, it is open to the public 7-days a week, with the exception of official university holidays.
 Parking and admission to the gardens, conservatory, and trails is free, however donations are appreciated and can be made at the Visitor’s Center.
 Unfortunately, bicycles are NOT allowed on the nature trails and dogs are NOT permitted on Garden property, including nature trails.

-State Botanical Garden of Georgia in Athens Trail: Directions & Details
+State Botanical Garden of Georgia in Athens Trail Map, Directions & Details

 Free parking; donations accepted.